kuzn137/Statistical_problems/README.md

 # Statistical_problems
-My solutions for problems from statistial learning in R and Python
+My solutions for problems from Introduction to statistial learning in R and Python